 A timeless staple of the entertainment scene, burlesque shows in Las Vegas have entertained visitors for decades.
 Perfectly fitting the “Sin City” moniker, burlesque shows are racy and sexy, often featuring topless performers and striptease routines.
-Shows of this genre can be the perfect option for couples looking to spice things up, bachelor parties, and bachelorette parties in Las Vegas.

 Best Burlesque Shows in Las Vegas

 Transport yourself back to the late 1950s and enter Club Z, a window into zombie culture.
 A unique twist on the traditional sexy burlesque show, Zombie Burlesque has earned 4.5/5 stars on TripAdvisor after 2,700+ reviews earning it the crown as the best burlesque show in Vegas.